RiyamPatel2001/RiyamPatel2001/README.md

 - 👋 Hi, I’m Riyam
-- 👀 I’m interested in Machine learning, Sci-Fi, Physics, History and Philosophy
+- 👀 Interested in Machine learning, Sci-Fi, Physics, History and Philosophy
-- 🌱 I’m currently learning Data Science.
+- 🌱 Currently learning Neuroinformatics, ML for Audio-Signal processing and other AI stuffs.
-- 💞️ I’m looking to collaborate on any Project or a Startup Idea.
+- 💞️ I’m looking to collaborate on a Project or a Startup Idea.
 - 📫 E-mail - riyampatel003@gmail.com

 <!---